GooseMod/OpenAsar/faq.md

 ### Can I use this in my project?
 Sure!
 Just make sure to properly [respect the license](LICENSE) and clearly / transparently credit OpenAsar.

+### Does OpenAsar update itself?
+Yes, with a catch.
+On Windows it works out of the box, however on macOS or Linux you'll need to change the permissions for the entire resources folder for it to work.